 In addition to these legal considerations, when we investigate these crashes, we consider these factors and other details specific to truck accidents.
 For example, most big rig trucks maintain "black boxes" that measure various parameters that can assist in determining how the truck accident occurred.
 Also, because there is extensive federal regulation applicable to the trucking industry, there are also intricate regulations covering the use and maintenance of commercial trucks.
 This gives plaintiffs' a treasure trove of information about the truck driver and his vehicle that is typically not available in passenger car accident cases.

 Another important consideration is the preservation of critical evidence, such as the black box information discussed above.
 Obviously, truck drivers and trucking companies have an incentive to destroy evidence that does not support their version of the facts of the accident.
-Parties in a truck accident case have a duty to retain evidence that could be relevant to the accident if they believe the accident could be subject of litigation.
+Parties in a truck accident case have a duty to retain evidence that could be relevant to the crash if they believe the wreck could be subject of litigation.
 In order to ascertain that valuable evidence is not destroyed, plaintiff must send correspondence to the potential defendants as soon as possible to put the defendants on notice of a potential claim.
 In Maryland, the destruction or alteration of evidence by a party gives rise to inferences or presumptions unfavorable to the spoliator.
-In other words, if a company destroys evidence, the accident victim might seek and receive from the judge a spoliation instruction which essentially says assume that the destroyed evidence contained information most favorable to the Plaintiff.
+In other words, if a company destroys evidence, the victim might seek and receive from the judge a spoliation instruction which essentially says assume that the destroyed evidence contained information most favorable to the Plaintiff.